konstantinosGombakis/FORTESIE_data_model/README.md

 ## Description

 The Data Model for all measurements generated across all pilot in the H2020 FORTESIE project (No 101080029).
+The FORTESIE data models are based on the [SmartDataModels.org](https://smartdatamodels.org)

 ### Specification